 Atomic clocks are considered to be the most precise clocks ever built.
 These devices are standard for international time distribution services.
 These services are then used in television broadcasts, satellites, etc. If you ever wanted to sync your computer’s time to an atomic clock’s time, then you might be interested in Atomic Clock Sync.

 Dimension 4 is yet another time synchronization tool available for Windows.
 It works in a way somewhat similar to NetTime.
 The thing I liked the most about Dimension 4 was the inbuilt list of worldwide time servers.
-The tool comes with a built in list of time servers with their location.
+The tool comes with a built-in list of time servers with their location.
 So you need not search for time servers online.
 Dimension 4 comes with all the advanced and basic features to keep Windows time in sync with the best time servers.
-Click here to Dimension 4.
+Click here at thinkman.com to download Dimension 4.

 These were some of the tools that can help you keep your computer’s time in sync with the international servers.
 Do you use any other tool?
 If so, let us know.